masterdesky/presentations/cosmology/rotating-universe/script.md

 And here comes The 'basic idea' I was mentioning.
 For decades, cosmological simulations were always cubical and in the majority of the cases, periodic.
 When someone wanted to simulate the universe, they took a finite, cubical region of the universe, filled it with particles, repeated this box infinitely in all directions (periodic boundary conditions), and then solved the relevant differential equations (which is Newtonian gravity in cosmological simulations) to evolve the system in time.

 This approach has both advantages and disadvantages.
-But the relevant one for us is that the rotation of a universe cannot be simulated in a periodic box.
+But the relevant one for us is that the rotation of the universe cannot be simulated in a periodic box.
 A rotation would appear as a constant velocity flow inside this periodic box (which is topologically actually a 4-dimensional torus -- NEXT ANIMATION --), but it won't have any acceleration, like a rotating universe should have.
 Great, we can't use the only method that everyone else used in the past 50 years.

 Fortunately, there is another way to make cosmological simulations and it is exactly what was done for the first time by the group of István Csabai in 2018 with some twists, when they developed the StePS simulation code, which stands for "STEreographically Projected cosmological Simulations".
 The general idea is to drop the translational invariance of the classical periodic simulations in favor of rotational invariance.